mobizt/Firebase-ESP-Client/README.md

 Firebase's update functions used to patch or update new or existing data at the defined node.

-These functions, `updateNode` and `updateNodeSilent` are available and work with JSON object (FirebaseJson object only)
+These functions, `updateNode` and `updateNodeSilent` are available and work with JSON object (FirebaseJson object only).

+For faster sending data, non-waits or async mode functions are available e.g. `updateNodeAsync`, and `updateNodeSilentAsync`.

-If any key provided at a defined node in JSON object has not existed, a new key will be created.
+If any key name provided at a defined node in JSON object has not existed, a new key will be created.

 The server returns JSON data payload which was successfully patched.

-Return of large JSON payload will cost the network data, alternative function `updateNodeSilent` should be used to save the network data.
+Return of large JSON payload will cost the network data, alternative function `updateNodeSilent` or `updateNodeSilentAsync` should be used to save the network data.

 The following example showed how to patch data at "/test".